Cellular health, read and programmed.

 Do I have to drive to Friendswood?

 Yes — WEF runs as a single destination at 104 Whispering Pines Ave, roughly 20 minutes from the Texas Medical Center and 10 to 15 from Pearland, Clear Lake, and League City.
-For the cellular-health member, the integrated practice under one roof is the reason to make the drive.
+For the cellular-health member, the integrated club in one practice is the reason to make the drive.

 Read the numbers.

 Thirty minutes on the floor, the panel conversation, and a programmed quarter.
-Tour the practice and meet the team.
+Tour the club and meet the team.

 Reserve your tour →